 The econometric model is based on a multivariate mixed proportional hazard model that accounts for observed and unobserved factors.
 The consideration of the unobserved factors enables the identification of the treatment effect in the presence of selectivity conditional on unobservable factors.
 Most evaluation studies solve the selectivity problem via conditional independence assumptions, which require that all selectivity is captured by observable characteristics.
-The analysis in the mixed proportional hazard framework also allows us to account for possible unobserved determinants.
-Recently, similar approaches have been applied in studies on other countries, like Bonnal, Fougere, and Serandon (1997) for France, Richardson and van den Berg (2001) for Sweden, Lalive, van Ours, and Zweimüller (2002) for Switzerland and Van Ours (2004) for Slovakia.
-A comprehensive survey of the methodology can be found in Van den Berg (2001).
+In contrast, the analysis in the mixed proportional hazard framework also allows us to account for possible unobserved determinants.
+The possibility to account for unobserved heterogeneity, however, comes at the cost of several assumptions with respect to the functional form in the empirical model.
+Recently, similar approaches have been applied in studies on other countries, like Bonnal, Fougere, and Serandon (1997) for France, Richardson and van den Berg (2001) for Sweden, Lalive, van Ours, and Zweimüller (2002) for Switzerland and van Ours (2004) for Slovakia.
+A comprehensive survey of the methodology can be found in van den Berg (2001).

 The paper is organised as follows.
-Section 2 presents the institutional setup for JCS in Germany and a brief overview over the existing studies in Germany.
+Section 2 presents the institutional set-up for JCS in Germany and a brief overview of the existing studies in Germany.
 Section 3 presents the empirical model utilised to estimate the effect of JCS on the transition into regular employment.
 Section 4 presents a description of the data used.
 The results of the empirical analysis are discussed in Section 5.
 Section 6 concludes.